Carrot Cake

 4. Combine Dry Ingredients : In a separate bowl, whisk flour, baking powder, baking soda, salt, and spices.

-5. Build the Batter : Gently fold dry ingredients into the wet mixture until just combined.
+5. Create Batter : Gently fold dry ingredients into the wet mixture until just combined.

 6. Add Carrots & Mix-Ins : Fold in carrots, pineapple (if using), and any optional add-ins.